yktoo/yktoo.com/content/blog/posts/0607/index.en.md

 image: "https://res.cloudinary.com/yktoo/image/upload/blog/v88b3iimmleulip3p5dk.jpg"
 ---

-About a month ago we've bought a peculiar gadget, the pocket thermal printer {{< a "http://ali.pub/4gpuv0" "PeriPage A6" >}}.
+About a month ago we've bought a peculiar gadget, the pocket thermal printer [PeriPage A6](http://ali.pub/4gpuv0).

 Quite a bit of thermal paper has been spent since so I think I can share my experiences about the device.